 Prerequisite: Computer Information Systems 164 or demonstrated competence approved by the instructor.
 This course is an introduction to applications program development in a data base environment with emphasis on loading, modifying, and querying a data base.
-Topics include discussion and application of data structures, indexed and direct file organizations, data analysis, design, implementation, and data management.
+Topics include data base design, data management, and structured query language.
 Laboratory fee.
 (3 Lec., 4 Lab.)